 This eight-week summer program, supported by the National Science Foundation, aims to give its participants a clear understanding of the world of mathematics, primarily through firsthand experience.
-The dates of the 2017 program are expected to be June 26-August 18.
-Participants are grouped into research teams, led by a graduate student and the project directors.
+Participants are grouped into research teams, assisted by a graduate student, and led by the project directors.
 Teams engage in original research, of significant interest and potential impact.
-Participants receive a stipend ($4000 for undergraduates), and additional funds toward room and partial board.
+Participants receive a stipend ($4000 for undergraduates), housing, and additional funds toward food.

 Expected participant outcomes include mastery of the problem area, appreciation of mathematical scholarship, improvement of technical speaking/writing skills, presentation of results at scholarly conferences, and publication of results in scholarly journals.

 Some participant comments on an anonymous survey: "a life changing experience", "San Diego is a beautiful city", "the most influential event of my adult life", "a large positive on my career", "prepared me for my future life", "I knew I picked the right REU after the first week", "fun, educational, and professional", "accomplished meaningful and substantial research", "the greatest impact of any professional development activity that I've had[...] including earning my M.A.", "San Diego is great!", "My best summer so far."

 If you have any questions about the program not answered by this website, please contact the program director .